Navigation: » No topics above this level«

 3. Extending logic with APIs or custom code in Bizagi

-You may also extend the logic behind business rules in Bizagi, by including your own components or bundling third-party APIs.
+You can also extend the logic behind business rules in Bizagi, by including your own components or bundling third-party APIs.

-You may write you own code in order to directly integrate APIs, or especially to perform additional processing.
+You can write you own code to directly integrate APIs, or to perform additional processing.

 This way you end up registering and bundling in Bizagi your own .DLL assemblies.

 For more information about the possibility to integrate APIs or custom code, refer to Custom components.